ericdonnelly/web-design-challenge/README.md

 # Web Design Homework - Web Visualization Dashboard (Latitude)

+This project can be viewed on the web at https://ericdonnelly.github.io/ [here](https://ericdonnelly.github.io/)

 ## Background

 Data is more powerful when we share it with others!
 Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.